OceanOutcomes/ocean-outcomes/news/_posts/2021-01-18-new-leadership-and-changes.md

 title: New Leadership and Changes at Ocean Outcomes
 date: 2021-01-18
 teaser-text: With great enthusiasm we announce that the Board of Directors has selected Rich Lincoln to lead Ocean Outcomes as President and CEO.
-sub-title: A letter from our Board of Directors.
+subtitle: A letter from our Board of Directors.
 hero-image: https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/ocean-outcomes-launches-hero.jpg
 featured: TRUE
 ---